 In headwater streams, the benthic invertebrate community represents the primary food source for trout, although this may vary seasonally (Syrjänen, Korsu, Louhi, Paavola, & Muotka (2011)).
-Interspecific interactions between trout and invertebrates can alter the benthic community as trout foraging (Dahl (1998)), or presence selects against invertebrates vulnerable to trout predation (Peckarsky & McIntosh (1998)).
-Depending on the taxa present, top-down pressures on the invertebrate community may relieve algae from invertebrate grazing.
-In headwater streams trout are oportunistic foragers, and consumption tends to be biased against large invertebrates.
+Interspecific interactions between trout and invertebrates can alter the benthic community as trout foraging (Dahl (1998)), or as fish alters the behavior of invertebrates vulnerable to trout predation (Peckarsky & McIntosh (1998)).
+Depending on the taxa present, top-down pressures on the invertebrate community may relieve algae from invertebrate grazing and ultimately increase benthic biofilm standing stocks (Flecker trophic cascade work from NZ or something from Eel River – but I think that work is more on floods).
+In headwater streams trout are oportunistic foragers, and consumption tends to be biased toward large invertebrates.
 Additionally, cutthroat trout, the dominant fish species in Cascade headwaters, are visual predators typically feeding from the water column.
-Because salmonids are visual predators, their feeding efficiency can be influenced by light conditions and visibility (Wilzbach, Cummins, & Hall (1986)), therefore gaps have the potential to affect fish feeding not only though potential increases in scraper invertebrate food resources, but also by increasing foraging capture rates of all taxa and functional feeding groups.
+Because salmonids are visual predators, their feeding efficiency can be influenced by visibility (Wilzbach, Cummins, & Hall (1986)) which is influenced by light conditions, therefore gaps have the potential to affect fish feeding not only though potential increases in scraper invertebrate food resources, but also by increasing foraging capture rates of all taxa and functional feeding groups.
+We expected . . .

-Clear-cut harvests without buffers and the resultant reach-level increase in stream light can increase stream primary and secondary productivity, but increases in light also lead to increases in temperature, and cutting to the stream edge can increase sediment loads.
-Given these negative impacts, clear-cutting adjacent to streams is no longer a common practice in the Pacific Northwest.
-In unmanaged forests, and in recently implemented riparian buffers, stands are recovering from past land clearing, and are currently in the early to mid-seral stage of development with dense homogenous canopy cover and low stream light (M. J. Kaylor et al. (2017)).
+While some studies on forest clearing have demonstrated that there can be reach-scale increase in benthic primary producers, invertebrates, and even trout when the system is released from light limitation (Murphy & Hall (1981) Wooton et al. ), harvesting without streamside buffers consistently leads to increases in temperature, losses of large wood habitat, and increases in stream sediment loads.
+Increased temperatures, increased sediment loading, and reduced habitat complexity can be detrimental to many headwater species.
+Given these negative impacts, clear-cutting adjacent to streams is no longer a common practice in the Pacific Northwest and many streams have riparian buffers that maintain some stream shading.
+The streamside forests that are recovering from stand replacing clearing or from natural stand-replacing events over the past century are currently in the early to middle stages of development with dense homogenous canopy cover and low stream light (M. J. Kaylor et al. (2017)).
 Canopy gaps will begin developing naturally along streams as stands mature, and restoration efforts focused on emulating natural disturbance may expedite forest shifts toward late-succession and old-growth structural conditions (Kreutzweiser, Sibley, Richardson, & Gordon (2012)).
-While studies on reach-scale forest clearing demonstrate a clear response in benthic primary producers, invertebrates, and trout to release from light limitation (Murphy & Hall (1981)), this does not reflect future riparian conditions in most forested landscapes.
-Rather, as stands progress toward late succesional forest structure, localized light patches (as opposed to large openings) will become increasingly prevelant.
-The more moderate influence of these small canopy gaps on stream ecosystems has not been widely investigated, especially in an experimental context.
+With riparian forest protections, we expect regenerating streamside stands to continue to develop more complex structure and eventually progress toward late successional forest structure with localized light patches of light associated with canopy gaps becoming increasingly prevalent.
+Similarly, in management areas with narrow buffers we still expect a dynamic light environment associated with upland cutting as an open understory lets in low angle light.
+Whether due to natural stand development, efforts to increase forest structural complexity, or patches of shade along a stream created by thinner buffers, we expect the light environment of forested streams to become patchier in the coming years.
+While effects of large changes in canopy cover (i.e. cutting all or nearly all of the riparian forest) have been studied in a number of cases, the more moderate influence of small canopy gaps and light patches on stream ecosystems has not been widely investigated, especially in an experimental context.